mojaloop/ml-testing-toolkit/RULES_ENGINE.md

       }
       ```

-    * pathParams - By using this the parameter values from the request path can be compared.
+    * pathParams - By using this the path parameter values from the request can be compared.

       Example: Type & ID of pathParams from the get request /parties/{Type}/{ID}

+    * queryParams - By using this the query parameter values from the request can be compared.

+      Example: 'state' of queryParams from the get request /settlementWindows?state=OPEN

     * operationPath - This is used for matching the path syntax from open API file

       Example: operationPath contains the value /parties/{Type}/{ID} instead of /parties/MSISDN/9876543210 which can actually be found in the fact 'path'.